jumski/dokku-alt-elasticsearch-dockerfile/README.md

 ## Elasticsearch Dockerfile

+**This is a fork, using ElasticSearch 0.20.6 and gliderlabs/alpine:3.1 as a base**

 This repository contains **Dockerfile** of [Elasticsearch](http://www.elasticsearch.org/) for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/dockerfile/elasticsearch/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).